 - 1 tbsp of carrier oil (almond or olive)

-Blend the above ingredients carefully and massage over your throat and neck.
+Blend the above ingredients carefully and massage over your throat and neck area.
 You can also apply this blend on your feet before wearing your socks.

 Prevention And Precaution To Take When Experiencing A Sore Throat